-Because of the uncertainties associated with the Russian tax and legal systems, the ultimate amount of taxes, penalties and interest assessed, if any, may be in excess of the amount expensed to date and accrued as of 31 December 2013 and 2012.
+Because of the uncertainties associated with the Russian tax and legal systems, the ultimate amount of taxes, penalties and interest assessed, if any, may be in excess of the amount expensed to date and accrued as of 31 December 2014 and 2013.
 It is not practical to determine the amount of unasserted claims that may manifest, if any, or the likelihood of any unfavourable outcome.
 Should the Russian tax authorities decide to issue a claim and prove successful in the court, they would be entitled to recover the amount claimed, together with fines amounting to 20% of such amount and interest at the rate of 1/300 of the Central Bank of the Russian Federation rate for each day of delay for late payment of such amount.
 Fiscal periods remain open to review by the authorities in respect of taxes for the three calendar years preceeding the year of review.
 Under certain circumstances reviews may cover longer periods.

-As at 1 January 2012 provision for income tax liabilities (included in income tax payable line of the statement of financial position) and provision for taxes other than income (included in provisions for liabilities and charges line of the statement of financial position) comprised 83,122 and 18,354, respectively.
+As at 1 January 2013 provision for income tax liabilities and provision for taxes other than income indemnifiable from the former shareholders of OJSC GK Victoria comprised 48,438 and 5,763, respectively.